NVIDIA/nv-ingest/docs/user-guide/developer-guide/kubernetes-dev.md

   https://charts.bitnami.com/bitnami
 ```

-For the full list of repositories, see the `dependencies` section in [this project's Chart.yaml](../../helm/Chart.yaml).
+For the full list of repositories, refer to the `dependencies` section in [this project's Chart.yaml](../../helm/Chart.yaml).

-#### NVIDIA GPU Support
+#### Nvidia GPU Support

-In order for the deployed kubernetes pods to access the NVIDIA GPU resources the [Nvidia k8s-device-plugin](https://github.com/NVIDIA/k8s-device-plugin) must be installed.
+In order for the deployed Kubernetes pods to access the NVIDIA GPU resources the [Nvidia k8s-device-plugin](https://github.com/NVIDIA/k8s-device-plugin) must be installed.
 There are a multitude of configurations for this plugin but for a straight forward route to start development you can simply run.

 ```shell
 kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.15.0/deployments/static/nvidia-device-plugin.yml